SysKitTeam/docs-point/power-platform/power-platform-reports/copilot-agents-reports.md

 ## Copilot Agent Knowledge Sources

-The Copilot Agents Knowledge Sources report helps you discover all knowledge source for one or multiple Copilot Agents.
+The Copilot Agent Knowledge Sources report helps you discover all knowledge sources for one or multiple Copilot Agents.

 ### Generate Report